Package insert / product label

-The usual total daily dosage of bumetanide is 0.5 to 2 mg and in most patients is given as a single dose.
+The usual total daily dosage of Bumetanide Tablets are 0.5 mg to 2 mg and in most patients are given as a single dose.

 How is Bumetanide Tablets Supplied

-PHARMACIST: Dispense in a tight, light-resistant container as defined in the USP, with a child-resistant closure (as required).
+Dispense contents in a tight, light-resistant container as defined in the USP with a child- resistant closure, as required.

 More about bumetanide

 - Reviews (15)